brooklabteam/coding4conservation/index.md

 </ul>
 </div>

-<p>Please do not hesitate to contact us at <a href="mailto:questions@coding4conservation.org">questions@coding4conservation.org</a> with any questions or concerns.
+<p>Please do not hesitate to contact cbrook@uchicago.edu and onja@berkeley.edu with any questions or concerns.
 We hope to see your application in April!</p>

 <p>–The ‘Coding for Conservation’ steering committee<br />
 <em>Cara Brook, Onja Razafindratsima, Emily Ruhs, Theresa Laverty, Angelo Andrianiaina, Fifi Ravelomanantsoa, Santino Andry, Dominic Daniels, Kendall Fitzgerald, Benjamin Chait, Hafaliana Christian Ranaivoson</em></p>